ashlinchak/bookkeeping/README.md

-**Liability** is defined as an obligation of an entity arising from past entries or events, the settlement of which may result in the transfer or use of assets, provision of services or other yielding of economic benefits in the future.
+**Liability** is defined as an obligation of an entity arising from past entries or events, the settlement of which may result in the transfer or use of assets, provision of services or another yielding of economic benefits in the future.

-**Income** is increases in economic benefits during the accounting period in the form of inflows or enhancements of assets or decreases of liabilities that result in increases in equity, other than those relating to contributions from equity participants.
+**Income** is increasing in economic benefits during the accounting period in the form of inflows or enhancements of assets or decreases of liabilities that result in increases in equity, other than those relating to contributions from equity participants.